oiezz/Decred-Canon/README.md

 **Decred’s hybrid protocol, a superior deterrent to majority attacks** -- by Zubair Zia, Independent https://medium.com/decred/decreds-hybrid-protocol-a-superior-deterrent-to-majority-attacks-9421bf486292

-**Apples to Apples, Decred is 20x more expensive to attack than Bitcoin** — by Zubar Zia, Independent https://blog.usejournal.com/apples-to-apples-decred-is-20x-more-expensive-to-attack-than-bitcoin-68bafeb4546f
+**Apples to Apples, Decred is 20x more expensive to attack than Bitcoin** — by Zubair Zia, Independent https://blog.usejournal.com/apples-to-apples-decred-is-20x-more-expensive-to-attack-than-bitcoin-68bafeb4546f

 **Detailed analysis of Decred fork resistance** — by Haon